codemaster05330/timoanttila/content/about.md

 ---
 title: What is going on in my life right now?
 description: Welcome to get to know me more.
 On this page you will comprehensively find everything that is important to me at the moment in my professional and personal life.
-card: <p>The active CEO of <a href="https://tuspe.com/">Tuspe Design Oy</a>, a digital agency that provides solutions for websites, stores and applications, and the chairman and CTO of <a href="https://www.ratsukko.com/">Ratsukko Solutions Oy</a>, a company that promotes the riding hobby and offers modern solutions for booking courses.</p><p>Finns Party municipal election candidate in Nokia.<br><strong>Vote for number 2!</strong></p>
 language: en
 ---